lm3nitro/Projects/New/Network service SMTP.md

 ## Exploiting SMTP:

 In order to exploit the SMTP server, I will be using Hydra.
-Hydra, is a popular password-cracking tool that allows users to perform brute-force attacks on various services.
+Hydra is a popular password-cracking tool that allows users to perform brute-force attacks on various services.

 ![Pasted image 20241003103939](https://github.com/user-attachments/assets/bcf3a888-263e-4458-b78e-cc5c3314c47f)